progrium/go-extpoints/README.md

 Although this only seems to allow for compile-time extensibility, this is already quite a win.
 It means power users can build and compile in their own extensions that live outside your repository.

 However, it also lays the groundwork for other dynamic extensions.
-I've used this model to wrap extension points to implement components in embedded scripting languages, as hook scripts, or as remote plugin daemons via RPC.
+I've used this model to wrap extension points for components in embedded scripting languages, as hook scripts, as remote plugin daemons via RPC, or all of the above implemented as components themselves!

 No matter how you're thinking about dynamic extensions later on, using `go-extpoints` gives you a lot of options.
 Once Go supports dynamic libraries?
 This will work perfectly with that too.